weaversa/cryptol-course/labs/Language/Basics.md

 [0x02, 0x03, 0x04, 0x01]
 ```

-Imports can be further refined with _definition lists_, which specify
+Imports can be further refined with _import lists_, which specify
 which definitions to include (or exclude) from the imported modules:

 ```comment